 Flyers rout Rangers as Kreider hurt

 Fast gave the Rangers a quick 1-0 lead at 2:49 of the first period when he corralled a loose puck in front and sent it past Hart on a second effort.
-Giroux found himself open in front and fired a wrist shot at 12:45 with the shot barely deflected aside by Georgiev.
+Giroux found himself open in front and fired a wrist shot at 12:45 that was barely deflected aside by Georgiev.
 Couturier then tied the game at 1 after receiving a pass from Voracek and notching his 20th goal of the season at 16:07.

 The Rangers' Chris Kreider suffered a fractured foot in the first period and didn't return.
 Kreider, who signed a seven-year contract on Monday, sustained the injury after blocking a shot by Philippe Myers.
 New York's dangerous power play was buzzing on its first chance in the second period.
 Despite three shots and a number of opportunities, the Flyers killed it off.